-Put your knowledge and skills to the test and stand a chance to walk away with a fully-funded scholarship for a Bachelor’s in Data Science and Software Development (DSSD) program, designed with the global leading tool provider for developers JetBrains.
+Put your knowledge and skills to the test and stand a chance to walk away with a fully-funded scholarship for the bachelor’s in Software, Data and Technology (BSc SDT) program, designed with the global leading tool provider for developers JetBrains.

 The contest welcomes participants of all skill levels - and ages!
 All you need is a passion for coding.

 - Get recognized by top science and technology leaders

 - Pit your algorithmic problem-solving skills against competitors from other countries